 FAQs

-No. Driving spreads diesel through the system and increases damage risk.
+No. The diesel fuel can carry through the system and damage risk is increased.
 Always call a recovery service first.

-Look for rough idling, stalling, black smoke, or loss of power shortly after filling.
+Check for rough idling, stalling, black smoke or loss of power immediately after filling.

-4. What should I do immediately if diesel goes in my petrol car?
+4. What do I do right away if I put diesel fuel in my car that uses petrol?

-Stop the engine, do not start it, and contact a professional recovery service to drain and flush the fuel system.
+Shut the engine, don’t start it and call a recovery service to drain and flush the fuel system.

-5. How much does it cost to fix diesel in a petrol car in the UK?
+5. What is the repair cost of diesel in petrol car in the UK?

-Costs range from £100 to £400, depending on how much diesel was added and whether the engine was started.
-Acting fast saves money.
+The cost varies from £100 to £400 depending on amount of diesel added and if the engine was started.
+Time is money.

-6. Can wrong fuel recovery specialists fix diesel in petrol cars at the roadside?
+6. Is it possible for a wrong fuel recovery specialist to repair diesel fuel in a petrol vehicle at the roadside?

 Visit Wrong Fuel Recovers for practical advice on fuel recovery and vehicle care.